-10. Library play – Our library has a kids area with a train table, toy kitchen, and computers with learning games.
+10. Library play – Our library has a kid’s area with a train table, toy kitchen, and computers with learning games.
 I don’t mind screen time as much when they are learning about the human body or alphabet sounds.
 Check out your library and grab your kids some books while you are there.
-I can’t say enough about making library and reading and emphasis in childhood!
+I can’t say enough about making the library and reading an emphasis in childhood!

 11. Train Search – Head up to your local train track or check the Amtrak schedule and go watch for trains.
 My boys loved watching the railroad crossing light up, go up and down, and the train passing by!

 12. Mall Walk – If you need to beat the heat, do a mall walk with your kids in the stroller to get some exercise or let them walk if they are older.
 Then head over to the play area and let the kids go wild while you enjoy a free moment.